open-socialism/open-socialism-site/open-socialism/core-tenets/no-free-enterprise.md

 Major wealth inequality creates a class based unequal society with different levels of service for basic needs such as health.
 It also [promotes unhappiness for those not in the upper wealth brackets](http://www.psychologicalscience.org/index.php/news/releases/income-disparity-makes-people-unhappy.html){:target="_blank"}.

-It's also worth noting the 'no free enterprise' is still a knob and it's possible that zero is not right setting.
+It's also worth noting the 'no free enterprise' is still a knob and it's possible that zero is not the right setting.
 This needs to be assessed further, particularly with experiments, once an OS society is running.